All Episodes

 (10:26):

-the size of your home just by finishing off that basement,
+the size of your home just by finishing off that basement.

-and like you said, it is a lot more monetarily
+And like you said, it is a lot more monetarily

 efficient to do that than adding fifteen hundred score foot

-in an addition, right right, yeah.
+in an addition, right right, I agree.

 Speaker 2 (10:42):